cybertec-postgresql/pg_show_plans/README.md

 # pg_show_plans

 PostgreSQL extension that shows query plans of all the currently running SQL statements.
-Query plans can be shown in several formats, like `JSON`.
+Query plans can be shown in several formats, like `JSON` or `YAML`.

 *This extension creates a hash table within shared memory.
 The hash table is not resizable, thus, no new plans can be added once it has been filled up.*